r3e-network/neo-indexer/docs/rpc-traces-api/02-getblocktrace.md

 - `opcodes.items[*].gasConsumed` is the opcode fee for that instruction (in datoshi).
 - `syscalls.items[*].gasCost` is the syscall fee (including any dynamic fees charged inside the handler).
 - `contractCalls.items[*].success` is `false` when the callee context unwinds due to an exception (including exceptions that are caught by the caller).
 For the overall transaction outcome, use `transactionResults`.
+- `transactionResults.items[*].storageReadCount` is the number of *first-observed unique keys* that were attributed to that transaction (because `storageReads` is deduped per key per block).
 - `storageWrites.items[*].isDelete` is `true` for delete operations; deletes set `newValueBase64` to an empty string (use `isDelete` to disambiguate from writes of an empty byte array).
 - `logs.items[*].message` is emitted by `System.Runtime.Log`.